Five Tax Secrets to Avoid IRS Difficulties

-I am experienced with many types of businesses and industries.
+We are experienced with many types of businesses and industries.
 There are a lot of highly successful business people making a lot of money, but there are also businesses that are making no money at all.
 One big problem unsuccessful businesses have in common is IRS difficulties.
-I am very effective in helping businesses end their IRS problems and avoid them in the future.
-Read the following FIVE TAX SECRETS and contact me now.
+We are very effective in helping businesses end their IRS problems and avoid them in the future.
+Read the following FIVE TAX SECRETS and contact us now.
 You owe it to yourself to take action and rid yourself of all IRS problems.

 1. File All IRS Required Tax Returns On Time